 Long-term care insurance can help cover out-of-pocket costs associated with assisted living, nursing-home care or other forms of elderly care.
-This insurance type can also help with expenses related to:
+This insurance type can help with expenses related to:

 Coverage for these diseases varies between long-term care insurance plans.
 Most people who purchase long-term care insurance policies are in their late 50s.
 While I was far from the norm, I'm glad I made this decision.

 The Benefits of Youth

-So, what's the cost of my long-term care insurance policy?
+What's the cost of my long-term care insurance policy?
 My monthly premium is about $30 per month, but premium costs vary.
 I did the math and figured that if I keep my coverage for 30 years, it would cost me about $10,800.
 If I keep my coverage for 40 years, it would be a grand total of about $14,400.

 Caring for My Loved Ones

-While I'm single now, if I eventually get married and start a family, I wouldn't want to burden my loved ones with the costs of long-term care.
-And I would want my loved ones (or a charity of my choice) to receive any money I have in savings or investments someday.
+While I'm single now, if I get married and start a family, I wouldn't want to burden my loved ones with the costs of long-term care.
+I would want my loved ones (or a charity of my choice) to receive any money I have in savings or investments someday.

 My mother is a nurse who works in convalescent care.
-So, I witnessed what it's like to be bedridden for long periods of time firsthand.
+I witnessed what it's like to be bedridden for long periods of time firsthand.
 It made me realize at an early age how imminent aging and illness can be.
 It also made me understand what I would like my standard of living to be if I fall ill and need help with everyday tasks in the future.